Joomla 1.5 to 4.x Step by Step Migration

 - When you choose a tool, choose one that allows you to keep the ItemIDs the same in the migration process.
 This is necessary to keep your search engine ranking intact or you may have more redirects to do.
 More information on redirects follow.

 - If you have a small site, you may want to do the migration manually.
 Create categories and articles and copy the html over into your new site.
 Then copy the image directory over.
-Keep the /stories directory or your image links will be broken until you fix each one.
+Keep the /stories directory (which is no longer the default image directory in Joomla 4.x) or your image links will be broken until you fix each one.

 - One of the migration tools (a free one) allows you to bring articles and only images associated with those articles over.
 This is helpful if your Media Manager is out of control.